133 S.Ct. 2411 (2013)

 On June 24, 2013, the Supreme Court reversed and remanded by a split decision.
 It held that the University of Texas could have a compelling interest in considering racial composition to promote a diverse student body.
 However, such interest would be subject to strict scrutiny from the judicial system.
 The University, on remand, would have to prove that the interest was indeed compelling and there was no feasible way to promote student diversity other than through racial preferences.

-The AMA, along with the American Association of Medical Colleges and numerous other organizations, filed an amicus brief in support of the University of Texas.
+The AMA, along with the American Association of Medical Colleges and numerous other organizations, filed an amicus brief in the Supreme Court in support of the University of Texas.

 156 Cal.
 App.
 4th 809 (Cal.
 App.
 2007)